Headache & Pain

 Most lumbar disc pathology involves the L4-L5 and L5-S1 interspaces.
 Disc abnormalities at L1-L2, L2-L3, and L3-L4 account for less than 5% of the total.
 Lumbar disc protrusions are most often posterolateral and affect either descending or exiting nerve roots.
 At a given lumbar disc level, a posterolateral disc protrusion passes underneath the root exiting at the same interspace and abuts the root exiting the segment immediately below as it travels to its foramen.
 Thus, an L4-L5 posterolateral disc protrusion typically compromises the L5 root and leaves the L4 root unaffected.
 Similarly, an L5-S1 posterolateral disc protrusion usually impinges on the S1 root.
 However, a nerve root can be compromised anatomically at any point along its intraspinal course (approximately 6 inches for the S1 root), even though locations other than that described above are less common.
 For example, a far lateral disc protrusion may actually compress the exiting nerve root at that level.

 Genetic factor.
-A metaanalysis indicated that genetic factors play a role in the pathogenesis of degenerative lumbar disc disease.
-Castillo-Avila and colleagues noted FokI polymorphism is significantly associated with lumbar disc disease and disc herniation (11).
+A meta-analysis indicated that genetic factors play a role in the pathogenesis of degenerative lumbar disc disease.
+Castillo-Avila and colleagues noted FokI polymorphism is significantly associated with lumbar disc disease and disc herniation (12).

 Prior lumbar puncture.
 A prior lumbar puncture is also associated with enhanced risk of degenerative disc disease.
-In a population-based study, Moinuddin and colleagues analyzed 950 cases who underwent lumbar puncture and 1876 subjects who did not undergo an lumbar puncture (49).
+In a population-based study, Moinuddin and colleagues analyzed 950 cases who underwent lumbar puncture and 1876 subjects who did not undergo a lumbar puncture (55).
 The risk of developing degenerative disc disease from the time of lumbar puncture was 13.8% versus 9.4% among controls at 5 years.

 Only a subset of patients with low back pain will have discogenic disease, and the lifetime prevalence of a clinical herniated lumbar disc syndrome is estimated to be from 1% to 3%.
 Epidemiological data are complicated by the lack of direct correspondence between radiological or surgical findings and the nonspecific symptomatology.